janraasch/hugo-product-launch/exampleSite/content/_index.md

 E-mail: jane@doe.net
 Phone: 580-689-0577

 We take data privacy very seriously, so we make sure not to store anything we do not need.
 We do not have any tracking service, no cookies or anything like that.
-If you do decide to use the contact form or the newsletter sign up this information will be stored on Netlify, which is a service we use to host this website.
+If you decide to use the contact form or the newsletter sign up this information will be stored on Netlify, a service we use to host this website.
 You can approach us any time to have your data removed or simply retrieve information about what information we did store.

 ---

 # Stay in touch

 Let's stay in touch.
 Sign up for our newsletter.
-Do not worry, we will not bother you with the boring details.
+Do not worry, we will not bother you with boring details.
 Expect nice & tight updates about once or twice every 3 months.

 {{< newsletter_sign_up id="newsletter-sign-up-form" placeholder_email="Your Email" button_label="Sign up">}}